-Organizations have 2 options for headsets for virtual reality (VR) training: wireless or tethered.
+Organizations have 2 headset options for virtual reality (VR) training: wireless or tethered.

 A wireless VR headset is cordless and can run entirely on its own power.
 Common benefits of wireless VR headsets include increased comfort and mobility, simple set up, and a lower cost compared to tethered devices.

 A tethered VR headset operates only when connected to a PC through a cable connection.
-Common benefits of tethered VR headsets include screen sharing capabilities, increased power, and higher-end graphics with real-time lighting and effects.
+Common benefits of tethered VR headsets include screen-sharing capabilities, greater power, and higher-end graphics with real-time lighting and effects.

 When a coin flips, there are 2 options for you to pick between: heads or tails.
-Similarly, there are 2 types of virtual reality (VR) headsets to choose from for corporate training: wireless or tethered.
+Similarly, there are 2 types of virtual reality (VR) headsets for corporate training: wireless and tethered.

-While wireless headsets give learners more mobility and usually cost less, tethered headsets have more power with higher-end graphics.
+While wireless headsets offer greater mobility and usually cost less, tethered headsets deliver more power and higher-end graphics.
 How does your organization know which is best for you?
 We’re here to help you find out!

 At Roundtable Learning, we work with organizations to implement innovative training solutions that meet their needs.
 With an immersive, hands-on training modality, like VR, we help take employee productivity and efficiency to new heights.